Aryetis/Obenkyobo/Readme.md

 Thank you for actually reading a readme file

-And big big thanks to <a href="https://github.com/Rain92/">@Rain92/OfficerAction</a> , <a href="https://github.com/NiLuJe">@NiLuJe</a> and <a href="https://github.com/tux-linux">@NiMa</a> for putting up with me on Discord helping me to setup my environment and walking me throught some Qt Kobo specific minefields.
+And big big thanks to <a href="https://github.com/Rain92/">@Rain92/OfficerAction</a> , <a href="https://github.com/NiLuJe">@NiLuJe</a> and <a href="https://github.com/tux-linux">@NiMa</a> for putting up with me on Discord helping me setup my environment and walking me throught some Qt Kobo specific minefields.

 ## For developpers, dummies, and future me.
 How to compile it ?